Roger Rabbit: Legacy and pop culture

 Roger Rabbit's Car Toon Spin, a dark ride featuring Roger, opened at Disneyland and Tokyo Disneyland.
-Roger has also appeared at other Walt Disney Parks and Resorts as a meetable character.
+Roger had also appeared at other Walt Disney Parks and Resorts as a meetable character but retired as of 2018.

 Andy Ape from the animated series Darkwing Duck is a parody of Roger.

 The Roger Rabbit became a popular fad dance in America during the late 1980s and early 1990s.
 It was named after the floppy movements of the Roger Rabbit cartoon character.
 In movement, the Roger Rabbit dance is similar to the running man, but done by skipping backwards with arms performing a flapping gesture as if hooking one's thumbs on suspenders.
 Bobby Brown popularized the dance move, as seen in the music video for his song "Every Little Step" (1989).

 The popular Disney Afternoon TV series Bonkers was long rumored to have originally been intended as a Roger Rabbit spin-off series, that ended up being scrapped due to licensing issues from Amblin Entertainment, with Bonkers being created instead.
 However, in 2008, Greg Weisman, who was a writer and on the series and helped co-created the series, denied this.
 While confirming that the title character was inspired by Roger, and the Toontown concept had also been influenced by the film, Weisman insists that Bonkers was always meant to be his own character.

 Rappers MC Lars and Kool Keith wrote a song about Roger and Judge Doom on Lars's 2015 album, "the Zombie Dinosaur LP" called "the Dip".